 Incidentally, University departments often create their own private databases to track information of interest to them.
 This information is not available to the rest of the campus and cannot be included in ITS-written reports and analyses.
 Private databases often duplicate information available in the Banner database and are difficult to keep synchronized with it.
 They may contain obsolete information, or, conversely, they may be updated with current information that is not also updated in the central database (address changes, for example).
 While ITS does not prevent departments from maintaining private databases, we do recommend contacting ITS Administrative Systems (Brad Christensen, Eloy Wade, or Jennifer Janssen) to determine if there is a way to track this information centrally.
 Please also keep in mind that all personnel data must be kept updated in Banner.

 2. How do we get permission to access a particular Banner [INB] form or process?
 Or who can we ask if we have a question?

-For initial authorization, complete the Administrative Computing Request Form available on the AU website (under Faculty/Staff, Technology Support, Information Technology Services).
+For initial authorization, complete the Administrative Computing Request Form available on the Andrews University website (under Faculty/Staff, Technology Support, Information Technology Services).

 Contacts for additional access or questions regarding:

 |Academic Records, Financial Aid and Accounts Receivable||Eloy Wade (ext 3129; email@example.com)|